-The soup is a pattern.
-Basically, you simmer vegetables in stock, and then serve both the vegetables and the stock together, topped up with spices or additional ingredientes.
-We all know that it’s great as a starter.
-The soup can be served hot in winter and cold in summer, for example.
+In short, you simmer vegetables in stock, and then serve both the vegetables and the stock together, topped up with spices or additional ingredients.
+Soups can be served hot in winter and cold in summer.
 Concrete implementations by Jamie Oliver, Yotam Ottolenghi, David Tanis (with slight variation in technique).

-You see?
-Make one soup, and you’ll know how to make almost all of them.
+Make one soup, and you know how to make almost all of them.

 Notice how vinaigrette is a pattern in itself.
-Pattern nesting, yay!
+Pattern nesting!

-Thanks to Josep M. Bach, also known as @txustice, for reading a draft of this.
+Thanks to Josep M. Bach for reading a draft of this article.

 I never took the time to actually create a library of cooking patterns that I would be proud of.
 My cooking knowledge today is as dispersed as it was in 2015, although I’m a bit more comfortable with cooking now.
 I mostly use basic techniques (a lot of sous vide) and rarely try new dishes.
 This is not where I want to be and I’m looking forward to spending more time on my approach to cooking.
 I definitely still believe in the idea of cooking patterns and the potential to organise the cooking knowledge.